TriLogic/KudzuTCL/README.md

 - SetValue
 - UnsetValue

 What's that 'Import' tag do?
 The template engine is very easy to extend and it supports a libary mechanism to allow extensions to be written in specially coded library files.
-The 'Import' tag allows you to import these libaries on an 'as needed' basis.
-If your Tcl code properly sets up a libary manager and assigns it to the template engine:
+The 'Import' tag allows you to import these libaries on an as needed basis.
+Your Tcl code might set up a libary manager and assigns it to the template engine like this:
 ```
 set curPath [pwd]
 puts "current path is: $curPath"